speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 <img src="/post-assets/5/6.png" alt="Cypress interface" />
 </a>

 And select our `Products` component.
 Click through and you should have Cypress generating the test specification for you.
-Its has added the `productsProducts.tsx` file containing the scaffolding for our first test.
+Cypress has added the `productsProducts.tsx` file containing the scaffolding for our first test.

 <a href="/post-assets/5/7.png" target="_blank">
 <img src="/post-assets/5/7.png" alt="Cypress interface" />